OSTUSA/ng-ost/README.md

 https://github.com/ostusa/ng-ost/tree/gh-pages#build-files
 Don't worry, if you are not sure which file to take, opt for `ng-ost-[version].min.js`.

-When you are done downloading all the dependencies and project files the only remaining part is to add dependencies on the `nga` AngularJS module:
+When you are done downloading all the dependencies and project files the only remaining part is to add dependencies on the `ngOst` AngularJS module:

 ```javascript
 angular.module('myModule', ['ngOst']);